 While you cannot edit pre-built dashboards, you can use the dashboards' different interaction options to restrict which data to view and how to view it.
-This section will detail what the different interaction options are, where they are located, and how you can use them effectively.
-For more information see Interacting with dashboards.
+This section will detail what the different interaction options are, and where to find them.

 Users can interact with pre-built dashboards in the following ways:

-The Zendesk Explore pre-built dashboards contains an overview of the different data in your Zendesk Support.
+Pre-built dashboards contain an overview of your Zendesk information.
 However, you can use filters to restrict the data shown to more specific values.
 For more information on filtering results, see Filtering by attribute values.

-Filters are located at the top of the pre-built dashboard.
+Filters are located at the top of each pre-built dashboard, for example:

-When you click on a filter, you will be presented with a drop-down list of values.
+When you click a filter, you are given a drop-down list of values.
 You can choose to include or exclude specific values from the query results on your dashboard.
 This enables you to focus in on a specific group, channel, etc. See Filtering by attribute values. for more information.

 Zendesk Explore presents your data as dynamic queries or reports, so you can quickly analyze your data.
 However, you might want to save the current version of the query, or view the data in a different format.
 You can save data shown on an individual query or an entire dashboard to your computer using the export interaction.
 You can use Export on either queries or dashboards.